 A potentially large upfront payment

-Often, setting up an escrow account requires a homebuyer to deposit an amount equal to several months of property taxes and insurance premiums.
+Often, setting up an escrow account requires a homebuyer to deposit an amount equal to two to three months’ worth of property taxes and insurance premiums.
 These are sometimes called “prepaids,” and can significantly add to your mortgage closing costs.

 Can be tough to get rid of

 Once you have an escrow account with your lender or servicer, it can be difficult to remove later if you change your mind.